SaralKumarKaviti/Log-Analysis/README.md

 4. Unzip downloaded file.
 The file inside is called newsdata.sql

-5. Copy the newsdata.sql file and place inside `vagrant/logs-analysis`
+5. Copy the newsdata.sql file and place inside `vagrant/Logs-Analysis`

-6. In terminal or git change directory to `vagrant/logs-analysis` and look around with ll.
+6. cd into the correct project directory `cd/vagrant/Logs-Analysis`

 7. Load the data in local database using the command: